-Brad Smith, Intuit Inc. (INTU)’s CEO, and David Kenny, former president of Akamai Technologies Inc., will step down from the board (YHOO), effective immediately, leaving Yahoo with 11 directors, the company said in a statement today.
-Levchin is also co- founder of EBay Inc.’s PayPal unit and formerly vice president of engineering at Google Inc. (GOOG)
+Brad Smith, Intuit Inc. (INTU:US)’s CEO, and David Kenny, former president of Akamai Technologies Inc., will step down from the board (YHOO:US), effective immediately, leaving Yahoo with 11 directors, the company said in a statement today.
+Levchin is also co- founder of EBay Inc.’s PayPal unit and formerly vice president of engineering at Google Inc. (GOOG:US)

 “The transition on the Yahoo board has a lot to do with where Yahoo needs to focus,” said Jordan Rohan, analyst at Stifel Nicolaus & Co.
 Inc. in New York.
 “Max is really smart.
 He has great mobile and app knowledge.”